Senate panel interviews former US attorney in Trump probe | WTOP

 The House Oversight committee has also been investigating the Justice Department pressure, and last week interviewed Patrick Hovakimian, a former associate deputy attorney general who had also been given clearance to testify, according to a person familiar with the congressional investigation.
 The person was not authorized to discuss it publicly and spoke on condition of anonymity.

 Hovakimian discussed with the committee a Jan.
-3 document he drafted in the event that Trump fired Rosen.
-In the letter, reported by Politico last week, Hovakimian described how Rosen had “repeatedly refused the President’s direct instructions to utilize the Department of Justice’s law enforcement powers for improper means.”
+3 document he drafted for public dissemination in the event that Trump fired Rosen.
+In the letter, reported by Politico last week, Hovakimian described how Rosen had over the last week “repeatedly refused the President’s direct instructions to utilize the Department of Justice’s law enforcement powers for improper ends.”
 It said that he and Donoghue were resigning, effective immediately.

 The letter, which was never sent, was intentionally addressed to Justice Department component heads and other senior officials so that a broad audience of employees could understand what had happened and who precisely had stood up for the Justice Department’s “institutional interests,” according to the person familiar with the investigation who was granted anonymity to discuss it.